jjaakko/fake-news-classifier/index.markdown

 What about [precision](https://en.wikipedia.org/wiki/Precision_and_recall)?
 * Of the times Model-A made an assessment of not-fake, how many times was it correct?

-To see the exact formula for calculating F1 based on accuracy and precision, please see our [technical report](link to technical report).
+  88.2% (i.e. 4180/(4180 + 559)).
+  This is the precision of Model-A with respect to not-fake.
+  Model-0's precision with respect to not-fake would have been the same 74.6% as for accuracy because it guesses not-fake for every article.
+* Of the times Model-A made an assessment of not-fake, how many times was it correct?
+  This is the precision of Model-A with respect to fake.
+  54.8% (i.e. 1206/(995 + 1206)).
+  This is not great, but it's a lot better than Model O's precision for fake which, again, would have been 0.
+* And again, stating simply "the precision of Model-A" usually refers to precision with respect to the label for which Model-0 would have had 0% precision.
+  So the precision of our Model-A is 54.8%

+The [F1 score](https://en.wikipedia.org/wiki/F1_score) is a way to combine precision and recall together in order to give a sense of how a model is doing using only one number.
+* The F1 score of Model-A is 60.8% (i.e. 2 x 68.3% x 54.8%/(68.3% + 54.8%)).

 Different measures from this list are important to different members of the NLP field.
-For example, Facebook and Microsoft only report on the precision of their models when assessing an article as fake.
+For example, [Facebook and Microsoft only report on the precision of their models] (i.e. when assessing an article as fake).

+## Why didn't we use the articles labeled by Politifact?

 ## The Story of Ghidora
 Word frequencies.